 In both physical and organic chemistry, it’s important to understand the state of atoms.
 We learn how atoms bond with each other to form molecules.
 Knowing the state of these bonds allows us to understand how the synthetic reactions of organic compounds proceed.

-HOMO and LUMO are known to bond molecules.
-These are also called bonding orbital or antibonding orbital: the HOMO is involved in bonding orbitals and the LUMO is involved in anti-bonding orbitals.
+The bonding of molecules is known as HOMO and LUMO.
+These are also called bonding orbital and anti-bonding orbital: the HOMO is involved in bonding orbitals, and the LUMO is involved in anti-bonding orbitals.

-In physics, HOMO and LUMO are the field of quantum mechanics.
+In physics, HOMO and LUMO are the fields of quantum mechanics.
 However, there are many difficult formulas in physics textbooks that are difficult to understand.

 If you just want to understand the concept of bonding, you don’t need the formulas.
 Bonding orbitals and anti-bonding orbitals tend to be abstract concepts, but we will try to explain them as simply and clearly as possible.